Conditions of carriage

-33.1 This paragraph 33 applies where cancellation or delays affecting train services covered by your transport contract with Eurostar mean that you experience a delay between the place of departure and destination under that contract as stated on the ticket of more than 60 minutes and you do not choose under paragraph 32 either to continue your journey at a later date or to be reimbursed your fare.
+33.1 This paragraph 33 applies where cancellation or delays affecting train services covered by your transport contract with Eurostar mean that you experience a delay between the place of departure and destination under that contract of more than 60 minutes and you do not choose under paragraph 32 either to continue your journey at a later date or to be reimbursed your fare.
 This paragraph 33 applies subject to paragraph 35.

 33.2 Where this paragraph 33 applies, and the delay occurs on the Eurostar train service, you will have a choice between:

-33.2.2 for a delay of 120 minutes or more, either a refund of 50% of the fare as required by the PRR or a complimentary return Eurostar journey voucher in accordance with Eurostar’s Compensation Policy.
+33.2.3 for a delay of 180minutes or more, either a refund of 50% of the fare as required by the PRR or an e-voucher for 75% of the fare, in accordance with Eurostar’s Compensation Policy.

-The Eurostar travel vouchers offered under this clause are only available for travel on Eurostar train services between London, Ashford, Ebbsfleet, Paris, Brussels, Calais and Lille and are for the same class of service you travelled in for the journey the subject of the delay.
+The Eurostar e-vouchers offered under this clause can only be used for payment towards future bookings with Eurostar on Eurostar train services and are subject to Eurostar’s e-voucher terms and conditions. .
 You are not permitted to claim both under the PRR entitlement and the Eurostar Compensation Policy in respect of the same journey.
-You are not permitted to claim Eurostar travel vouchers if your delayed journey did not include travel through the Channel Tunnel.
+You are not permitted to claim Eurostar e-vouchers, if your delayed journey did not include travel through the Channel Tunnel.

 33.3 You will not be entitled to compensation under paragraph 33 where you are informed of a delay before you purchase your ticket or where a delay due to re-routing or continuation on a different service remains below 60 minutes.

 33.4 Where you elect to be refunded a proportion of the fare in accordance with these conditions or the PRR, this will be calculated based on the price actually paid by you for the leg of the journey subject to the delay.
-Where the contract is for an outward and a return leg, the fare for each leg shall be calculated as half the price of the aggregate fare for the outward and the return leg.
 Where a contract is for more than an outward and return leg, the fare for the affected leg shall be calculated in proportion to the aggregate price of the legs covered by the contract.
 Where your chosen journey requires you to change trains during your journey, each different train service is considered a separate leg of the journey, so that for example a journey from London to Paris and then from Paris to Montpellier would consist of two separate legs.
 Where you travel as part of a travel package which does not include a ticket price allocated to the leg of the journey subject to a delay, the fare shall be based on such amount as we reasonably specify reflecting the payment received by us in respect of your travel on that leg of the journey.

 34. Liability in case a journey cannot be continued the same day